Delonix pumila: Ecology

 Its night-opening flowers are thought to be pollinated by moths.

 Conservation and threats

 The spiny thicket plant communities of southern Madagascar are threatened by human activity.
 The climate is arid, and mature thicket grows and regenerates slowly.
 It is being degraded by livestock grazing, firewood collecting, charcoal production, selective logging, and agricultural expansion.
-The species' main population is close to Toliara, a large and expanding town, which increases human impact on the landscape, including road-building and widening.
+The species' main population is close to Toliara, a large and expanding town, which increases human impact on the landscape, including roadbuilding and widening.
 Collection of mature specimens from the wild for sale internationally as ornamental plants is also a threat.

 Uses

 It is cultivated as an ornamental plant.